 If you have been involved in a New Mexico highway crash involving a commercial or “big” truck, semi-truck, tractor-trailer, etc., you know truck accidents are different from car accidents.
 Two primary factors make large, heavy truck, or commercial motor vehicle (CMV), accidents much worse than passenger car accidents:

-- Truck size: Large 18-wheelers and similar commercial trucks can weigh more than 10,000 pounds and carry up to 80,000 pounds of cargo.
+- Truck Size: Large 18-wheelers and similar commercial trucks can weigh more than 10,000 pounds and carry up to 80,000 pounds of cargo.
 Their impact in a collision with a passenger vehicle can be catastrophic, particularly if the truck is moving at full speed.
-Occupants of cars, pickups, SUVs and vans are likely to suffer serious injury, if not death, while the trucker walks away from the crash.
+Occupants of cars, pickups, SUVs, and vans are likely to suffer a serious injury, if not death, while the trucker walks away from the crash.